George Tenet: Al-Qaeda and the War on Terror

-By 1999 al-Qaeda had emerged as a significant terrorist threat.
-The 1998 bombings of two U.S. African embassies were the latest in a string of attacks on American interests in the west Indian-Ocean region.
-And in 2000 the USS Cole was bombed in Aden in an attempt to sink her, killing 17 naval personnel.
+By 1999, al-Qaeda had emerged as a significant terrorist threat.
+The 1998 bombings of two U.S. African embassies were the latest in a string of attacks on American interests in the west Indian Ocean region.
+In 2000, the USS Cole was bombed in Aden in an attempt to sink her, killing 17 naval personnel.

 Bin Laden Plan

-In 1999 Tenet put forward a grand "Plan" for dealing with al-Qaeda.
+In 1999, Tenet put forward a "Plan" for dealing with al-Qaeda.
 In preparation, he selected new leadership for the CIA's Counterterrorist Center (CTC).
-He placed Cofer Black in charge of the CTC, and Richard Blee (a "top-flight executive" from Tenet's own suite) in charge of the CTC's Bin Laden unit.
+He placed Cofer Black in charge of the CTC, and Richard Blee in charge of the CTC's Bin Laden unit.
 Tenet assigned the CTC to develop the Plan.
 The proposals, brought out in September, sought to penetrate Qaeda's "Afghan sanctuary" with U.S. and Afghan agents, in order to obtain information on and mount operations against Bin Laden's network.
 In October, officers from the Bin Laden unit visited northern Afghanistan.
 Once the Plan was finalized, the Agency created a "Qaeda cell" (whose functions overlapped those of the CTC's Bin Laden unit) to give operational leadership to the effort.

 The CIA concentrated its inadequate financial resources on the Plan, so that at least some of its more modest aspirations were realized.
-Intelligence collection efforts on bin Laden and al-Qaeda increased significantly from 1999.
-"By 9/11", said Tenet, "a map would show that these collection programs and human [reporting] networks were in place in such numbers as to nearly cover Afghanistan".
-(But this excluded Bin Laden's inner circle itself.)
+Intelligence collection efforts on bin Laden and al-Qaeda increased significantly from 1999 onward.
+"By 9/11", said Tenet, "a map would show that these collection programs and human [reporting] networks were in place in such numbers as to nearly cover Afghanistan" although Bin Laden's inner circle was not included.

 Contrary to the 2005 Inspector General's report, George Tenet had in fact reported the potential threat to then national security advisor Condoleezza Rice during an urgent meeting on July 10, 2001, in which his team informed her that "There will be significant terrorist attacks against the United States in the coming weeks or months."